Kili66/SentimentAnalysis_BERT_DistilBERT/README.md

 This project successfully explored sentiment analysis of IMDB movie reviews using pre-trained transformer models, BERT and DistilBERT.
 We implemented a comprehensive methodology involving data pre-processing, text tokenization, model selection, training, and evaluation.
 Both models achieved a high overall accuracy of 91% on the test set, demonstrating their effectiveness in classifying reviews as positive or negative.<br>
 We also addressed significant challenges, including memory limitations during training with large batch sizes.
 By carefully selecting a batch size of 6 for BERT and 12 for DistilBERT, we were able to train the models effectively on the available GPU resources.
 Additionally, we ensured compatibility between different libraries to avoid dependency errors.<br>
 ### Some Future Explorations
  * Hyperparameter Tuning: Systematically adjusting hyperparameters like learning rate and number of epochs could potentially enhance model performance.
  * Regularization Techniques: Techniques like L1/L2 regularization or dropout can help prevent overfitting.
  * Data Augmentation: Artificially increasing the size and diversity of the training data through techniques like back-translation or synonym replacement can potentially lead to improved model generalization.
  * Exploring Other Models: Investigating the performance of other pre-trained transformer models like RoBERTa or XLNet for sentiment analysis on this dataset could provide valuable insights.
+ * Containerize the Application using Docker
+ * Deploy The Sentiment Analysis App to the production using a cloud service